Your Privacy

 • For dryness caused by a medication, talk to your healthcare provider about trying another medication or ways to treat the dryness while on the medication.

-• If what your sexual partner does during sex doesn’t work for you, try discussing your sexual likes and dislikes with them.
+• If what your sexual partner does during sex doesn’t work for you, try discussing your sexual preferences with them.
 You may find that talking about it increases your arousal.
 If you lack the desire to have sex with your partner, you may want to re-evaluate your relationship or talk to a healthcare provider about any health issues affecting your libido.
+Spending more time on foreplay can be a way to increase your natural lubrication.
+Another option is to use lube during sexual activity or masturbation (12).

 Sexual health is complex.
 An answer for one person may not be the answer for another.
-Reach out to a healthcare provider to discuss how your physical, mental, and emotional health could impact your vaginal dryness and sexual satisfaction (11).
-Other professionals that may help could be a sex therapist or a pelvic floor physical therapist (10).
+Reach out to a healthcare provider to discuss how your physical, mental, and emotional health could impact your vaginal dryness and sexual satisfaction (12).
+Other professionals that may help could be a sex therapist or a pelvic floor physical therapist (12).

-In a 2013 study, lubricant use was associated with higher ratings of sexual pleasure and satisfaction in both solo masturbation and partnered sexual activities (17).
-Lubricants made with water or silicone can be used with latex condoms and diaphragms (18).
+Personal lubricants can make sex feel better.
+Using lubricant can increase sexual pleasure and satisfaction in both solo masturbation and partnered sexual activities (19).
+Lubricants made with water or silicone can be safely used with latex condoms and diaphragms (20).

 Article was originally published on Oct.
 13, 2017.